About Our Kings & Queens

 Do males and females have different temperaments?

 Although each cat is unique like a person is, there are a few notable differences between the sexes.
 Males tend to get bigger in size than the females genetically.
-It is a matter of opnion on personality honestly.
+It is a matter of opinion on personality honestly.
 Some say males tend to be more outgoing while females more reserved.
 Both are friendly but how you raise your kitten in their environment does help to mold what you end up with.
 The more human interaction and handling the better.
 Including them in the daily life and noises can help your Maine Coon feel more confident.
 Giving them equal time being handled and left alone can help them be more well rounded then isolating or constantly around loud noises.
 Noting males and females do tend to gravitate to the opposite sex in the home unless a single person house hold.